godot-extended-libraries/godot-next/README.md

 1. Create or open a project.

-2. Go to the Asset Library tab, search for "Godot NExt" and install the plugin.
+2. Download the repo from GitHub directly.
+I don't bother updating the AssetLib version anymore. ~~Go to the Asset Library tab, search for "Godot NExt" and install the plugin.~~

 3. Open Project Settings and go to the Plugins tab.